Women's Integrated Networking Groups (WINGS)

 The Women's Integrated Networking Group (WINGs) program brings women of all employment groups and ranks together to:

-WINGs is a 10-month, locally delivered program for Air Force women, involving a 2-hour facilitated session once per month (between February-November).
+WINGs is a 10-month, locally delivered program for Air Force women, involving a 2-hour facilitated session generally every 6-8 weeks (between February-November).
 The sessions are generally held from 1100-1300, over the lunch period, to minimise impact on units and workloads.

 Women's Technical Network

 TECHNET is a mentoring and networking group, formed in August 2012, with a particular focus airwomen in non-traditional roles: technical trades.
 It offers an open environment for technical women to seek guidance, support and mentoring on a variety of topics for personal and professional development.

 TECHNET provides access to other technical and like-minded women with a range of career experience to draw upon, and offers opportunity to share information from a wide variety of seminars, summits and conference with particular focus on women in aviation and STEM - relevant to Air Force women in similar employment fields.